 Answering the question ‘Is there a compelling case for change?’ is a primary purpose of the strategic case.
-The problem owner makes an assessment of the business case, answering questions 1 to 8 of the 16 investment questions, and evaluating the proposal against the Investment Assessment Framework (IAF).
+The problem owner makes an assessment of the business case, answering questions 1 to 8 of the business case assessment questions, and evaluating the proposal against the Investment Assessment Framework (IAF).
 The results of this assessment should be included in the strategic case document.

 When the problem owner concludes the strategic case is ready for assessment by the Transport Agency, a request for support needs to be made via the Transport Investment Online (TIO) system.

 The Transport Agency assesses the completed strategic case and determines whether a robust business case approach has been followed, and the proposed investment aligns with the IAF.

 If the assessment indicates the strategic case will progress to the next business case phase: